naeimsalib/Django-backEnd-Server/README.md

 ## Backend (Django)
+This project is part of a full-stack application that consists of a React frontend and a Django backend.
+The application allows users to manage a to-do list, with the ability to add, delete, and persist to-do items across sessions.

 The Django backend provides a RESTful API to manage the to-do items.
 It includes models, serializers, views, and URL configurations to handle the necessary operations.